 Meeting at the River - sculpture installation by Antone Bruinsma

 The Fishing Tale - fishing table and light pole by Francessca O’Donnell, assisted by Gaye White & Nick Juric This work was lost in the flood event.

 The Waymarker - sculpture installation by John Van Der Kolk

 Zoetrope - sculpture installation by Stephen Gale

-Dhoongong - sculpture under construction by Jo Davidson.
+Dhoongong - sculpture under construction.
+Designed by Jo Davidson.
 This work was lost in the floods.